JesperHartsuiker/IoT-module/Pol Triquell/reflections/reflection01/README.md

 ## Lecture and Lab reflection

-Today was the first day of the IoT module at the University of Applied Sciences Upper Austria, and we had to get used to the cold weather and the class setup.
-In summary, my key takeaways from the day were the importance of IoT in the current computer world and its consequences.
-We also began experimenting with Arduino, and even though I already had some prior experience, it was a lot of fun to dive back into its world and remember how all the controllers worked.

-The class structure and the instructor's guidance were nice and easy.
-The organized approach to learning IoT concepts and practical applications made the learning experience engaging and informative.
-Even though the lecture was quite long in terms of time, it was a good thing because it allowed us to delve deeply into the subject matter.
-Working with IoT devices and creating hands-on projects was especially enjoyable but the lecture lasted for too long.
+### What is your take-away, what do you want to remember, what would be your advice?

+My key takeaways from the first day of the IoT module at the University of Applied Sciences Upper Austria are as follows:

+* The significance of IoT in today's computer world and its implications were highlighted.
+* Revisiting Arduino and reacquainting myself with its controllers was enjoyable and insightful.
+* The structured class and guidance from the instructor made learning IoT concepts engaging and informative.
+* Working with IoT devices and hands-on projects was fun, despite the lengthy lecture.
-I faced some difficulties when working with asynchronous LED blinking.
-The complexities of coding and debugging presented challenges, but overcoming these struggles provided valuable learning experiences.
+* Overcoming challenges, especially with asynchronous LED blinking, provided valuable learning experiences.

-One enjoyable aspect of the course was exploring and experimenting with various LED examples.
-It felt like starting over again, and that was amazing.
-Overcoming challenges and experimenting with novel IoT applications added a fun element to the learning experience.
+* Exploring various LED examples and experimenting with IoT applications added a sense of novelty to the learning process.
+* Collaborative interactions with peers and instructors enriched the learning experience, with valuable assistance and feedback.

+My advice is to embrace the challenges and complexities that may arise when working with IoT devices and coding.
+Seek help from peers and instructors when needed, as collaboration and sharing of experiences can be immensely beneficial.
+Additionally, maintaining a positive and inquisitive mindset will make the learning journey more enjoyable and rewarding.

+### Was there any good/fun “struggling”/exploration?

+Yes, there were enjoyable aspects of "struggling" and exploration during the IoT module:

+* Experimenting with Arduino and facing challenges in coding and debugging provided a fun and engaging learning experience.
+* Exploring various LED examples and experimenting with IoT applications felt like a fresh start and added excitement to the learning process.
+* Collaborating with a partner to tackle tasks and create a GitHub repository for personal portfolios and team projects was an amazing experience, filled with teamwork and exploration.

+### Any show stoppers – anything where you should reach out to peers or instructors?

-I encountered a showstopper when configuring a complex IoT project.
-I reached out to both instructors and peers for assistance, and their insights and solutions helped me move forward.
+There was one significant "showstopper" moment when configuring a complex IoT project.
+In this situation, I reached out to both instructors and peers for assistance.
+Their insights and solutions were invaluable in overcoming the obstacle and progressing with the project.
+This highlights the importance of seeking help when encountering major challenges, as the support of peers and instructors can be a crucial part of the learning process.

-My interactions with peers and instructors were highly collaborative and enriching.
-Peers provided valuable feedback, shared their experiences, and assisted in overcoming technical hurdles.
-In particular, the teamwork with my partner was really amazing.
-We joined forces, working together seamlessly to tackle the tasks at hand.
-We even created a GitHub repository where we personalized the folder structure for our personal portfolios and the team structure for collaborative work and instructors offered guidance and promptly answered questions, making the learning journey more effective and enjoyable.

-With my partner, we succeeded in all the tasks that we needed to do with Arduino, and we had a blast doing them.
-It was a fantastic day filled with learning, teamwork, and a lot of fun.

-I was able to assist a fellow student who faced similar coding challenges, such as blinking LEDs and setting up the Wemos D1 Mini.
-I also provided feedback on project ideas and coding techniques, contributing to a supportive learning environment for all participants.